Roguelike-Celebration/azure-mud/README.md

 ### Deploying new Changes via GitHub Actions

 By default, when someone goes into the GitHub Actions tab of the main azure-mud repo and runs the "Production build and deploy" action, it builds and deploys the frontend and backend.
-It's very little work to configure this same behavior to make your GitHub fork deploy to yoru dev instance.
+It's very little work to configure this same behavior to make your GitHub fork deploy to yoru dev instance (and you should do this if you're a Roguelike volunteer).

 1. Add a GitHub Repository Secret (Settings -> Secrets -> Add Repository Secret) with the key `AZURE_FUNCTION_APP_NAME` whose value is your Azure app name.
-Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?WT.mc_id=spatial-8206-emwalker) to generate a publish profile and add that as a GH Secret as well.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?WT.mc_id=spatial-8206-emwalker) to generate a publish profile and add that as a GH Secret titled `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.

 2. In your list of repository secrets, you should have a secret that you didn't manually add that starts with `AZURE_STATIC_WEB_APPS_API_TOKEN_` (and then typically has an adjective, a noun, and a string of hexadecimal numbers).
 In your fork's `.github/workflows/deploy.yml` file, update the `ASWA_API_TOKEN` value to point to that secret name.